-• Consider partnering with TDHCA to provide health (including mental health) services training for developers' property managers similar to TDHCA's "First Thursday" trainings;

-- Review current resources dedicated to coordinating housing efforts within HHSC and evaluate if a Housing Coordinator position should be created; and - Assess how managed care organizations are assisting members with obtaining and sustaining integrated, accessible, and affordable housing.
+- Collaborate with TDHCA to develop a training for housing developers and property managers about partnering with local organizations to connect their tenants with needed services and supports; - Review current resources dedicated to coordinating housing efforts within HHSC and evaluate if there are opportunities for staff to focus on housing coordination; and - Assess how health plans coordinate with providers and community organizations to assist members with obtaining and sustaining integrated, accessible, and affordable housing.

 The state and local parties that oversee the creation and provision of service coordination should continue exploring ways to promote broad geographic coverage and awareness, so that local housing providers can readily identify and link with the appropriate coordinators.
-For example, Aging and Disability Resource Centers (ADRCs) help people with disabilities identify and access long-term services and supports (LTSS).
-They also have responsibilities to provide housing navigation services.
-ADRCs should be encouraged to conduct training for public housing authorities and other housing providers to better educate them about LTSS and facilitate cross-referrals.